 Annual Bonus.
 In fiscal year 2020, the Company adopted a robust annual incentive program in which all of our Named Executive Officers participated in the 2020, 2021 and 2022 fiscal years.
 The amount of the annual bonus earned by each Named Executive Officer is contingent upon the achievement of metrics and targets to set annually by the compensation committee, and may range from 0% to 200% of each Named Executive Officer's target annual bonus, based on the achievement of such metrics and targets.
 Adjusted EBITDA and aged inventory were utilized as metrics in fiscal years 2020, 2021 and 2022.
 We intend to continue to use these metrics going forward.
 The Employment Agreements provide for a target annual bonus of at least \$520,000, \$520,000 and \$100,000 for Mr. Singleton, Mr. Aisquith and Mr. Ezzell, respectively.
-For fiscal year 2021, the compensation committee approved increases to the target annual bonus for each Named Executive Officer, resulting in the following target amounts: \$750,000, \$750,000 and \$250,000 for Mr. Singleton, Mr. Aisquith and Mr. Ezzell, respectively.
-For fiscal year 2022, the compensation committee did not adjust the target annual bonus for each Named Executive Officer.
+For fiscal year 2021, the compensation committee approved increases to the target annual bonus for each Named Executive Officer, \$750,000, \$750,000 and \$250,000 for Mr. Singleton, Mr. Aisquith and Mr. Ezzell, respectively.
+For fiscal year 2021, the compensation committee approved increases to the target annual bonus for each Named Executive Officer.